 15.4.
 Adding Self-Hosted Engine Nodes to the Red Hat Virtualization Manager

-Self-hosted engine nodes are added in the same way as a standard host, with an additional step to deploy the host as a self-hosted engine node.
+Add self-hosted engine nodes in the same way as a standard host, with an additional step to deploy the host as a self-hosted engine node.
 The shared storage domain is automatically detected and the node can be used as a failover host to host the Manager virtual machine when required.
 You can also attach standard hosts to a self-hosted engine environment, but they cannot host the Manager virtual machine.
 Have at least two self-hosted engine nodes to ensure the Manager virtual machine is highly available.
-Additional hosts can also be added using the REST API.
+You can also add additional hosts using the REST API.
 See Hosts in the REST API Guide.

 - If you are reusing a self-hosted engine node, remove its existing self-hosted engine configuration.
 See Removing a Host from a Self-Hosted Engine Environment.

 - In the Administration Portal, click → .

 For information on additional host settings, see Explanation of Settings and Controls in the New Host and Edit Host Windows in the Administration Guide.

 - Use the drop-down list to select the Data Center and Host Cluster for the new host.

 - Enter the Name and the Address of the new host.
 The standard SSH port, port 22, is auto-filled in the SSH Port field.

 Select an authentication method to use for the Manager to access the host.